(Last Update: 11/30/2024)

 Continuous Positive Airway Pressure (CPAP) Therapy

-Prevents Airway Collapse: CPAP machines keep the airway open throughout the night by delivering a constant air stream.
+Prevents Airway Collapse: CPAP therapy equipments keep the airway open throughout the night by delivering a constant air stream.

 Improves Sleep Quality: Ensures uninterrupted breathing, leading to more restorative sleep.